airalab/robonomics-wiki/docs/freertos-mqtt.md

 Here we bring `mosquitto` package into our environment to use `mosquitto_sub` utility.
 Then we subscribe to the topic set in the firmware.
-We got our measurements means AIRA receives data by MQTT correctly.
+We got our measurements that means AIRA receives data by MQTT correctly.
 Now let's pipe these messages to Robonomics Network.

 ```console